junxit/us-congress-bills-111/metadata.md

 - 2010-09-29 — On passage Passed without objection.
 - 2010-09-29 — Passed/agreed to in House: On passage Passed without objection.
 - 2010-09-29 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2010-11-30 — Cleared for White House.
+- 2010-11-30 — Passed Senate without amendment by Unanimous Consent.
+- 2010-11-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2010-11-30 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S8292)
+- 2010-11-30 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S8292)
+- 2010-12-01 — Message on Senate action sent to the House.
+- 2010-12-03 — Presented to President.
+- 2010-12-03 — Presented to President.
+- 2010-12-14 — Became Public Law No: 111-302.
+- 2010-12-14 — Became Public Law No: 111-302.
+- 2010-12-14 — Signed by President.
+- 2010-12-14 — Signed by President.